 Lacrosse Shooting String Tips

-Shooting strings come in three types of materials which are: cotton, synthetic, and hockey lace.
+Shooting strings come in three types of materials which are: cotton, synthetic (cotton polyester blend), and hockey lace.
 I have found through personal experience that I prefer cotton lacrosse shooting strings over every other option.
 I will use synthetic on traditional strung sticks but avoid using them with mesh.
 This does not mean that this will be the case for your preferences so experiment and try them all!

 Lacrosse Shooting String Styles